We Built This City: Initial release

+Legacy

+However, the song began to be seen less favorably in later decades.
 In 2004, the magazine Blender ran a feature on "The 50 Worst Songs Ever", in conjunction with the VH1 Special The 50 Most Awesomely Bad Songs...Ever.
 To qualify, songs had to be well-known hits; the list also avoided novelty songs, and multiple songs by the same artist.
-"We Buit This City" came in at #1.
+"We Built This City" came in at #1.
 According to Blender editor Craig Marks, the choice was nearly unanimous among those who had been polled.
 Marks said of the song, "It purports to be anti-commercial but reeks of '80s corporate-rock commercialism.
 It's a real reflection of what practically killed rock music in the '80s."
-He referred to the line of the song "Marconi plays the mamba", asking, "Who is Marconi?
-And what is the mamba?
-The mamba is the deadliest snake in the world, so he must have meant the mambo, but it sounds so much like 'mamba' that every lyric website writes it that way.
-It makes sense neither way."
-The Blender feature also noted the irony of the song lamenting "they're always changing corporation names", given Starship's own frequent name changes.

 Asked about the listing, Mickey Thomas, one of the singers of Starship, said he was surprised at the ranking, but also "thrilled" because of the other high-profile groups on the list, saying, "I wish Blender had called us for a group shot.
 I'd love to have my picture taken with Stevie Wonder and Paul McCartney."
 (Wonder and McCartney were listed together at #10 for their 1982 duet "Ebony and Ivory".)
 Asked again about the listing in 2010, Thomas said: "From what I heard, they got so much flak about it that they sort of retracted their statements in a way about the song.
 And not only that, but Blender's folded, and we're still here."